evanobenauer/PlaceRace/README.md

   - Friction is calculated in the form of Static & Kinetic using each platform as its base with a custom coefficient

 *Platform Collision Algorithm*

-- Platf0rms in the game use a special collision algorithm that works from all sides.
+- Platforms in the game use a special collision algorithm that works from all sides.
 - A vector is drawn from the center to each corner of the platform.
 - A vector is then drawn from the player to the center.
 - Using the angle from the player's vector, whatever cross the vector lies between, the player will be pushed in that direction
+- *Note: Code for the platform is located in my UIPhysics Library, which this game uses

 ![title](img/PlaceRacePlatform.jpg)